Skip to Main Content

 If you have paid for 'Gold' Open Access then the output will meet the criteria upon publication, but we still ask for these outputs to be added to OARS.

-The policy applies to publications that need to acknowledge funding from UKRI or any of its councils.
-This includes funding from:
+For outputs funded by UKRI their own specific open access policy must be adhered to.
+This policy applies to research publications that acknowledge funding from UKRI and any of its councils.

-Research articles submitted for publication on or after 1 April 2022 will need to be openly accessible on publication and without embargo.
+Research articles submitted for publication on or after 1 April 2022 must be openly accessible on publication and without embargo vcia one of the following routes:

 • Gold route: Publication via an open access journal, with the final published version (also known as the version of record) made openly available via the publisher’s site, with a Creative Commons Attribution (CC BY) licence applied (or other licence permitted by UKRI*)